stuartcrobinson/slupe/ROADMAP.md

             x so u click the copy button, then do ctrl-a, ctrl-v -- to immediately just copy the whole page x and this is how sloop will know that the first thing u copied was real nesl syntax that u want to get executed.
-            x no - should we integrate mac notifications?  prob too hard. deal w settings etc
-- publish nesl to npm
+            x no - should we integrate mac notifications?  prob too hard. deal w settings etc X publish nesl to npm
-- publish slupe to npm
+X publish slupe to npm
 - look for response from npm support about getting my account back...
-- rename to slupe
+X rename to slupe
 - cleanup, just delete trash or embarrassing bits

 WHAT TO DO WHILE WAITING FOR NPM ACCESS?

+start doing some of this ... maybe in a dev branch now!!!!
+YES USE DEV BRANCHES NOW

+use npx slupe for stuff now.  wdiw most....
+- paths support wildcards
+- search replace range

+^ those seem easiest to implement and biggest reward rn.

+oh also we need to figure out why cant run node tests from exec command.

 - update all 'path' vars to support wildcard/glob expansion.